hainegroup/oceanspy/CONTRIBUTING.rst

 |version| |conda-version|

+1. Update ``HISTORY.rst``

-1. Issue a new release on GitHub
+2. Issue a new release on GitHub

-2. The release on PyPI is done automatically
+3. The release on PyPI is done automatically

-3. Merge the `oceanspy-feedstock`_ PR automatically opened by conda-forge
+4. Merge the `oceanspy-feedstock`_ PR automatically opened by conda-forge

 .. _black: "https://black.readthedocs.io"